|Tel||01865 274888, 01865 282627|

 Associate Professor of Developmental Biology

-The main goals of my lab are to understand fundamental mechanisms governing stem cell behaviours and progenitor migration in the postnatal and adult neurogenic subventricular zone system in mouse.
+The main goals of my lab are to understand fundamental mechanisms governing stem cell behaviours and progenitor migration in the postnatal and adult neurogenesis.
 We also seek to understand how these mechanisms are altered in response to disease models and how to exogenously manipulate them to enhance repair.
 Finally we are studying the human subventricular zone in healthy controls and in neuropsychiatric diseases.